 Cathy leads the Fund’s work to advance rights and create opportunities for all people.

-Cathy will step into the role of President of the Fund in 2019 after serving for two years as Vice President of Programs.
-In that position, she oversaw grantmaking and the development of program strategies.
-She also helped shepherd a two-year organizational transition that included the expansion of the Board of Directors and the hiring of new staff at the program and senior leadership levels.
-Cathy helped create the California Campus Catalyst Fund, a coalition of funders, educators, and advocates who are working to expand support and services for undocumented students and their families across California’s public higher education systems.
+Cathy stepped into the role of president of the Haas, Jr. Fund in 2019 after serving for two years as vice president of programs.
+In that role, she helped create the California Campus Catalyst Fund, a coalition of funders, educators, and advocates who are working to expand support and services for undocumented students and their families across 32 campuses in California’s public higher education systems.

-Cathy is a frequent public speaker on civic participation, immigration policy, and the catalytic role of philanthropy in advancing social change.
+Cathy is a frequent public speaker on civic engagement, immigration policy, and the catalytic role of philanthropy in advancing social change.
+In 2019, she was named one of the Most Influential Women in Bay Area Business by the San Francisco Business Times.
 She received the Leader in Action Award from Asian American/Pacific Islanders in Philanthropy (AAPIP) in 2015, and the Immigrant Integration and Inspiration Award from the Coalition for Humane Immigrant Rights of Los Angeles in 2014.

 Cathy has a master’s degree in city and regional planning from UC Berkeley and a bachelor’s degree in psychology from the University of Washington in Seattle.